visit-dav/visit/src/doc/dev_manual/UpdatingPlugins.rst

 ----------
 Regeneration of Info files is handled by the *xml2info* :ref:`XML Tool<XML Tools>`.

-Changes to Info files should be placed in the plugin's *.code* file with the *Target* specified as *xml2info*, and a corresponding *Function* tag placed in the *.xml* file.
+Changes to Info files should be placed in the plug-in's *.code* file with the *Target* specified as *xml2info*, and a corresponding *Function* tag placed in the *.xml* file.

 For instance, if an operator's Filter becomes useful elsewhere in VisIt, it may be moved out of the operator's directory and into src/avt/Filters.
 In which case, a custom method for allcoating the filter must be created, as was done for the *Displace* operator.